George Clooney And Amal Shopping In Paris For Twin Babies’ Nursery

 — AP Entertainment (@APEntertainment) February 25, 2017

-Sources previously told Radar Online that the pregnant couple has been bickering about how they will raise their twin babies.
+Sources previously told Radar Online that the pregnant couple have been bickering about how they will raise their twin babies.

 “George wants the twins to be born in the United States, where they will have access to the best hospitals in the world.”

-However, the lawyer would prefer to have her family in England so that she can be close to her mother.
+However, the lawyer would prefer to have her family in England, so that she can be close to her mother.

 Clooney, who was a bachelor for many years before settling down with Amal, got a reverse vasectomy so that he and Amal could have babies.